 This involves making a small hole in your exterior wall for the conduit which contains refrigerant, drainage, and power lines.
 Inside your home, air handlers are mounted on walls in separate parts of the home, each with its own thermostat for zone control, further reducing energy waste by only heating or cooling as necessary.

 If your home does have ductwork and you’d like to continue to use it, you should have it inspected to see if any sealing or repair is necessary.
 While the operating cost of a ductless system is lower, the inconvenience and expense of the more complex installation might affect your choice as well.
+In some cases, homeowners compare this option with other ductless system options for ac services before deciding which setup works best for their home.

 Specific recommendations based on your home, your needs, and your budget can be provided by a member of our team to help you decide how to move forward.